SomeWeekendReading/someweekendreading.github.io/_posts/2022-08-04-covid-rebound.md

 now the possessor of a case of COVID-19 rebound.
 Tired, achy, somewhat productive cough, runny nose, and about 1&deg;C fever.
 So it's mild, I guess?

-At least I know it's not paxlovid's fault; it's the damn virus.
+At least I know it's not paxlovid's fault.
+It's the damn virus!

 ---